Articles | Volume 15, issue 1

 Short summary

-The synchronization of rain and heat is an important hypothesis, which contains the summer precipitation regime and the winter precipitation regime.
-In this paper, EA and part of CA with the summer precipitation regime are selected to study dry/wet status in multi-time scales since the LGM.
-This study found that although climate difference in EA and CA universally exists, climate linkages in EA and part of CA with the summer precipitation regime can be uncovered.
+The simultaneity of rain and heat is an important hypothesis containing the summer and winter precipitation regimes.
+In this paper, eastern and part of central Asia (EA and CA) with a summer precipitation regime are selected to study the dry/wet status on multiple timescales since the Last Glacial Maximum.
+We found that although climate difference in EA and CA universally exists, climate linkages in EA and part of CA with a summer precipitation regime can be uncovered.

 Petter L. Hällberg, Frederik Schenk, Kweku A. Yamoah, Xueyuen Kuang, and Rienk H. Smittenberg